-As of May 31, 2020, the net borrowings outstanding against this line of credit facility were \$501,134.
+As of May 31, 2021, the net borrowings outstanding against this Credit Facility were \$92,527.
 The amount the Company has borrowed fluctuates and, at times, it has utilized the maximum amount of \$2,000,000 available under the facility to fund its payroll and other obligations.